 Introduction to cross drainage work:

-In an irrigation project when a network of main canals, branch canals and distributaries is provided, these canals may have to cross natural drainage such as rivers, rivers, drains at various points.
+In an irrigation project, when we provide a network of main, branch, and distributaries canals there should be cross natural drainage such as rivers, rivers, drains at various points.

-The crossing canals with such a barrier cannot be avoided, so for easy flow of canal and drainage water, suitable structures must be constructed at the crossing point in the respective directions.
+The crossing canals with such a barrier cannot be avoided, therefore for easy flow of canal and drainage water, suitable structures must be constructed at the crossing point in the respective directions.

 These structures are known as cross-drainage, the artificial canal is usually combined with ridgeline call watersheds.